9 Places to Cash a Check (Including Handwritten Checks)

 walmart check cashing

 Believe it or not, 90% of Americans live within 15 minutes of a Walmart store.
-It’s very likely you will drive by a Walmart before you pass the issuing bank.
+You will likely drive by a Walmart before you pass the issuing bank.
+And if you buy your groceries at Walmart, your cashed check can double as your weekly grocery money.

 You can expect to pay the following fees for the Walmart Check Cashing services: